 1. Literature search

-The online databases PubMed, The Cochrane Library, EMBASE, Clinicaltrial.gov were searched until October 2014 for relevant studies.
-The following terms were used to search for relevant publication: ‘probiotic’, ‘lactobacill’, ‘bifidobacter’, ‘bacillus’, ‘saccharomyces’, ‘enterococcus’, ‘streptococcus’, ‘yogurt’, ‘yoghurt’, ‘sour milk’, ‘fermented milk’, ‘gut microbiota’ in combination with ‘glucose’, ‘blood sugar’, ‘glycaemic’, ‘hyperglycemia’.
+The online databases PubMed, The Cochrane Library, EMBASE, and Clinicaltrial.gov were searched until October 2014 for relevant studies.
+The following terms were used to search for relevant publication: ‘probiotic’, ‘lactobacilli’, ‘bifidobacter’, ‘bacillus’, ‘saccharomyces’, ‘enterococcus’, ‘streptococcus’, ‘yogurt’, ‘yoghurt’, ‘sour milk’, ‘fermented milk’, ‘gut microbiota’ in combination with ‘glucose’, ‘blood sugar’, ‘glycemic’, ‘hyperglycemia’.
 We supplemented the literature search by scanning the reference lists of relevant articles.
-The methodology of this systematic review were specified in advance and documented in a protocol that was published in a prospective register of systematic reviews, PROSPERO (http://www.crd.york.ac.uk/PROSPERO; ref CRD42014014498).
+The methodology of this systematic review were specified in advance and documented in a protocol that was published in a prospective register of systematic reviews, PROSPERO (www.crd.york.ac.uk/PROSPERO; ref CRD42014014498).

 2. Study selection

-Studies were included if they meet the following inclusion criteria: (1) were human randomized, controlled trials, (2) included adults ≥ 18 years of age with or without hyperglycemia, (3) used probiotic products as the intervention group, (4) the mean fasting blood glucose, along with standard deviation, were reported for the intervention and control groups, (5) subjects had not undergone intestinal surgery, (6) studies with high methodology equality (through assessment of studies equalities, the risk of bias figure was in S1 Fig.).
-Studies were excluded if the total number of bacteria in the probiotic product used was not reported, the probiotic products contain prebiotics as the intervention product, or were not in English.
+Studies were included if they meet the following criteria: (1) human RCTs, (2) included adults ≥ 18 years-of-age with or without hyperglycemia, (3) use of probiotic products as an intervention group, (4) mean fasting blood glucose (+ SD) were reported for the intervention and control groups, (5) subjects had not received intestinal surgery, (6) studies with high methodology equality (through assessment of studies equalities, the risk of bias figure was in Fig. S1).
+Studies were excluded if the total number of probiotic bacteria was not reported, if the probiotic contained prebiotics as the intervention product, or were not in English.

-Two researchers conducted an initial screening of studies based on the titles and then involved a review of abstracts and an examination of the full text in terms of the eligibility criteria.
-The final eligibility of the articles was determined through agreement between the 2 reviewers, with any disagreement resolved in consultation with a third reviewer.
-A summary of the review is presented in the PRISMA flow chart (Fig. 1).
-Included articles were reviewed to assess their publication bias and extract relevant data.
+YTR and JH conducted an initial screening of studies based on titles and then reviewed abstracts and the full text to assess eligibility criteria independently.
+Final eligibility was determined through agreement between the 2 reviewers, with any disagreement resolved in consultation with HC.
+The PRISMA flow chart summarizes these decisions (Fig. 1).
+Included articles were analyzed for publication bias and relevant data were extracted.

 Fig. 1.
 Flow diagram of studies evaluated in the systematic review.